Alfresco/docs-alfresco/microsoft-outlook/latest/using/index.md

     The original email remains in the selected location.

-## Uploading complete folders in Outlook
+## Uploading folders in Outlook

-You can drop complete folders from Windows Explorer onto the Alfresco Outlook Integration.
+You can drop folders from Windows Explorer onto the Alfresco Outlook Integration.

 1. Archive a folder by dragging and dropping it into a folder in your chosen site.